Professor Ruoyu Sun takes interdisciplinary approach to optimization

 “Large-scale is another major challenge in big data and artificial intelligence.
 Large-scale convex problems are already quite difficult to solve, and large-scale non-convex problems are even harder.”

-One approach he is particularly interested in is called alternating direction method of multipliers, or ADMM, which is a method invented four decades ago.
+One approach he is particularly interested in is called the alternating direction method of multipliers, or ADMM, a method invented four decades ago.
 In recent years, it has received increased interest.

-“Previous research is focused on unconstrained problems, but constrained problems are a lot more difficult," Sun said.
-"ADMM is a very natural candidate for such problems.”
+“Previous research is focused on unconstrained problems, but constrained problems are a lot more difficult," Sun says.
+"ADMM is a natural candidate for such problems.”

 Sun has an interdisciplinary approach when it comes to his research, and he believes that different fields can learn a lot from each other.

-“We all have the same goal; for example, to make big data useful for everyone,” he said.
+“We all have the same goal; for example, to make big data useful for everyone,” he says.
 “I would like to have a multi-disciplinary view.”